Skip to Content

 Either you love Blue and Green Milk or you hate them, although many more belong to the second group.

-The Milk Stand serves both alcoholic and non-alcoholic versions of Blue and Green Milk* (which fyi isn’t even really milk), both with a unique fruity taste.
-We aren’t huge fans of the milk in general, but we couldn’t talk to you about the Galaxy’s Edge food without at least telling you to try them and see what you think for yourself!
+The Milk Stand serves both alcoholic and non-alcoholic versions of Blue and Green Milk* (which FYI isn’t even really milk), both with a unique fruity taste.
+We aren’t huge fans of the milk in general, but we couldn’t talk to you about the Galaxy’s Edge food without at least telling you to try it and see what you think for yourself!

 Blue and Green Milk Galaxy's Edge